 “Every great and deep difficulty bears in itself its own solution.
 It forces us to change our thinking in order to find it.”

-Pain is something of an issue for Feldenkrais Method (FM) teachers.
-First of all let me say we really are teachers, despite the apparent therapeutic nature of lying down on a table and being handled with awareness and sensitivity.
+Pain is something of an issue for teachers of the Feldenkrais Method.
+First of all let me say we really are teachers, despite the apparent therapeutic nature of lying down on a table and being physically reorganised and reintegrated with awareness and sensitivity.
 Moshe Feldenkrais was very clear on this, although not all of those who practise his method share his clarity.
 He died while in the process of formulating an effective training program and we have been arguing about the parameters of our work ever since.
-We exist as one approach to a whole host of problems that have many differing potential solutions, and most of our ‘competition’ promises easier, more immediate answers to those problems than we do.
+We exist as one approach to a whole host of problems that have many differing potential solutions, and most of our ‘competition’ promises easier, more immediate solutions to those problems than we do.

 “I am starting to suffer from lower back pain every time I sit at the computer for more than a couple of hours – I must find someone who can teach me how to use movement as a way to expand my kinaesthetic awareness, in order to enhance my ability to make creative choices about a) how I do what I do, b) how much of it I do, and c) whether I might actually want to do something completely different instead”.

-Feldenkrais aligned this process with achieving full adult maturity, and called it living your “avowed and un-avowed dreams”…but then he was more of a romantic than many people recognise.
+Feldenkrais aligned his teaching process with helping people to achieve full adult maturity, and called it living your “avowed and un-avowed dreams”…but then he was more of a romantic than many people acknowledge.

-What Feldenkrais teachers do all agree on is that we can work more quickly and easily with people who are not in pain; unfortunately most people only think of coming to us once they are in pain, and then all too often they either feel better quite quickly, and disappear again, without fully integrating the changes they have made to their way of doing and being into their everyday activity, OR they don’t feel better all that quickly, and then they lack the incentive to stick with the process until they do begin to feel the beneficial effects of their increased self-awareness on their self-development.
+What Feldenkrais teachers do all agree on is that we can work more quickly and easily with people who are not in pain; unfortunately most people only think of coming to us once they are in pain, and then all too often they either feel better quite quickly, and disappear again, without fully integrating the changes they have made to their way of going about their daily lives, OR they don’t feel better all that quickly, and then they lack the incentive to stick with the process until they do begin to feel the beneficial effects of their increasing self-awareness and self-development in their life experience.

 The people who get the most out of Feldenkrais are the ones who commit – but then of course that is true of all the alternatives as well.
 A person may commit because the pace of improvement matches their involvement in a way that makes clear sense to them, but more often it is simply that they recognise that the Method suits their nature, and that becoming a more aware, more fully-matured person is already one of their goals.